apache/gravitino/docs/how-to-upgrade.md

 script followed by the 0.7.0 to 0.8.0 upgrade script.

 #### MySQL
-You can use the following command to apply the upgrade script:
+Assuming you are upgrading the version of Gravitino server from 0.6.0 to 0.8.0

 ```shell
 mysql --verbose